 Abstract submission is now closed for the 2019 SMA Researcher Meeting.
 We are excited to announce that we received 166 submissions, a record number.
 Our submissions come from researchers in 20 countries, 11 companies, and close to 65 institutions.

-We expect over 300 researchers and clinicians from almost 100 organizations will attend the SMA Researcher Meeting.
-With registration for both the family and researcher portions of the Annual SMA Conference on track to break records, we anticipate an engaging and productive conference.
+We expect over 500 researchers and clinicians from almost 100 organizations will attend the SMA Researcher Meeting.
+With registration for both the family and researcher portions of the Annual SMA Conference on track to reach capacity, we anticipate an engaging and productive conference.

 Abstract submissions allow scientists from all over the world to submit new and unpublished data for consideration.
 From the submissions received, our Scientific Advisory Board will select the most captivating and promising to be presented at the conference.
 While considering abstract submissions, the SAB will also look for areas of overlap or commonality.
 Often, different scientists working on similar questions can be gathered into a single session to stimulate new discussions and collaborations that can further SMA research.